human-d3v/f_magazine/NeoVim_as_IDE.md

-# Setting up Development Environment with NeoVim on Fedora
+# NeoVim on Fedora
-### From
+#### From modal text editor to full-featured IDE on Fedora Workstation
+Are you a Fedora user who values open-source software and customization options?
+Are you a software engineer, developer, data scientist, or a student?
+In this tutorial, we'll guide you through the process of installing NeoVim on Fedora for efficient and effective coding in languages like Rust, Python, and TypeScript.
+This is not a Vim tutorial -- we're focusing on the power and flexibility of NeoVim for language-specific development.
+Let's dive in and supercharge your coding experience!

-### Downloading NeoVim on Fedora and getting started
+### Downloading NeoVim:
 To get started, download and install NeoVim on Fedora using dnf:
 ```bash
 sudo dnf install neovim